Home » Family Friendly Dinner Recipes » 30 Minute Meal » Thai Turkey Zucchini Meatballs

 Save and share!

-These easy weeknight Thai meatballs are kid friendly and healthy!
+These easy weeknight Thai meatballs are kid friendly and delicious!
 With a creamy red curry and coconut milk based sauce, these tender and flavorful Turkey Zucchini Meatballs are ready in about 30 minutes!

 Turkey Zucchini Meatballs with Thai sauce in cast iron skillet